 Use the Capture Packets dialog box to configure a traffic capture on the NAM Server.
 It is available to users to whom the Packet Capture User role is assigned.

-You can access this screen only if you have been assigned the Packet Capture User role.
+You can access Smart Packet Capture only if you have been assigned the

 - Task name

 The name of the task as it will appear in the list of tasks.
 Set this to a name that is useful for searching and sorting.